+LUMA shall implement a tailored avoidanceand mitigation plan, as appropriate for the circumstances.
 LUMA's OCI mitigation process is intended to identify, avoid and / or mitigate actual or potential conflicts of interest concerns and issues as early in the procurement process as possible in accordance with 2 CFR Part 200 (the Uniform Rules) and other applicable laws and regulations.
 While not controlling, LUMA also uses the concepts in Federal Acquisition Regulation (FAR) Subpart 9.5 to inform its OCI mitigation process.
 Mitigation techniques could include, for example, firewalls, physical and/or geographic separation, engagement of third-parties to undertake the procurement or any of its stages, execution of non-disclosure agreements, and increased monitoring and oversight by the P3 Authority and/or COR3, as applicable.
-Any OCI mitigation plans or techniques shall be subject to the prior approval of the P3 Authority and COR3 prior to implementation by LUMA.
+Any OCI mitigation plans or techniques shall be subject to the prior approval of the P3 Authority and COR3 prior to implementation by LUMA, and shall be deemed part of the Procurement Manual.
 Upon such request for approval by LUMA, the P3 Authority and COR3 shall promptly provide a response.
-Where no response is received within ten (10) days, the request will be deemed to be accepted.
+In order to facilitate and coordinate effective operational procurement activities, P3 Authority and COR3 shall approve, reject, comment on, or request additional time to consider the OCI mitigation plan within 10 days.
+In the event P3 Authority or COR3 request additional time to consider the subject OCI mitigation plan, P3 Authority or COR3, as applicable, will provide LUMA an estimated time required to make a final determination on said OCI mitigation plan.